FriendlyUser/astro-tech-blog/src/pages/posts/tech/js/getting_started_with_node_and_express.md

 static files.
 It does not handle dynamic requests, such as those made with a form or an AJAX request.
 To handle dynamic requests, you will need to use additional middleware or route handlers.

+## References

+This content came from a book I generated using chatGPT and a lot of editing.

+View on the source material see amazon https://www.amazon.com/dp/B0BSL14M71

+For a free copy, please view https://friendlyuser.github.io/assets/pdfs/introToJs.pdf